EdgeApp/edge-docs/source/index.html.md

                         function (error, id) { /* your callback */ })
 ```

-Create a new [ABCWallet](#abcwallet) object and add it to the current account.
+Create a new [AbcWalletInfo](#abcwalletinfo) object and add it to the current account.
 Each wallet object represents key storage for a specific cryptocurrency type or other misc functionality such as BitID or general data storage.
 Once a wallet is created, the wallet keys cannot be modified.
-ABCWallet objects may be shared between AbcAccount objects of the same or different users given permission by the user.
+AbcWalletInfo objects may be shared between AbcAccount objects of the same or different users given permission by the user.

 | Param | Type | Description |
 | --- | --- | --- |